-In the complaint, Skechers alleged that the Hermès’ Éclair and Envo sneakers, which launched earlier this year, incorporate mid-sole and undersole design elements that infringe multiple Skechers patents for its Massage Fit technology.
+In the complaint, Skechers alleged that the Hermès’ Éclair and Envo sneakers, which launched in 2022, incorporate mid-sole and undersole design elements that infringe multiple Skechers patents for its Massage Fit technology.
 It appears in the brand’s Go Walk series among other products.

-Skechers is seeking the court to permanently stop Hermès from “continued infringement” on its two patents as well as an award for damages and attorney’s fees, according to the complaint.
+At the time, Skechers was seeking the court to permanently stop Hermès from “continued infringement” on its two patents as well as an award for damages and attorney’s fees, according to the complaint.

-In a press release, a Skechers spokesperson stated that it is “disappointing” that a company of Hermès’ reputation and standing “has chosen to copy and infringe” Skechers’ patented designs.
+In a press release at the time of the original complaint, a Skechers spokesperson stated that it is “disappointing” that a company of Hermès’ reputation and standing “has chosen to copy and infringe” Skechers’ patented designs.

 “Skechers invests tremendous resources into research and development to introduce fresh, unique and exciting footwear technology to its customers year in and year out,” added the spokesperson.
 “While Skechers always prefers to compete in the marketplace rather than the court room, the company has no choice but to seek legal recourse when competitors blatantly tread on our rights.”